salcido/discogs-label-maker/readme.md

 * `git clone https://github.com/salcido/discogs-label-maker.git` (this repository)
 * Change the file path in the `attachPreviewListener` function to point to the `record-label-fields.xml` file on your local machine.
 * Ensure 'Developer mode' is checked in Chrome and click 'Load unpacked extension...', and select the `discogs-label-maker` root folder.

+#### Customization

+This `xml` template is formatted to fit a `2 1/8" x 4"` sized label.
+You can either tweak positioning by changing the `Bounds` fields in each `TextObject` or create your own template from scratch.
+You'll need to update the `Name` values of each `TextObject` to match what's in `inject.js` so the extension knows which fields to populate with the corresponding information.